-I wish to thank you, Mr. President, for having convened this debate on the question of Afghanistan.
-Likewise, I thank the Special Representative of the Secretary-General, Mr. Ján Kubiš, for his briefing, as well as the Permanent Representative of Afghanistan, Mr. Tanin, for his statement, as well as for the welcome expressed to me.
+I thank the President of the Security Council for convening this debate on the Situation in Afghanistan.
+I also thank the Special Representative of the Secretary-General for Afghanistan, Mr. Haysom, for his briefing, as well as the Permanent Representative of Afghanistan, Mr. Saikal, for his statement.

 Thank you, Mr. President.